FLAMEGPU/FLAMEGPU2-docs/src/guide/running-a-simulation/collecting-data.rst

 Environment properties are logged with :func:`logEnvironment()<flamegpu::LoggingConfig::logEnvironment>`, specifying the property's name.
 Unlike most FLAME GPU variable and property methods, the type does not need to be specified here.

-Agent data is logged according to agent state, so agent's with multiple states must have the config specified for each state required to be logged.
+Agent data is logged according to agent state, so agents with multiple states must have the config specified for each state required to be logged.
 The total number of agents in the state can be logged with :func:`logCount()<flamegpu::AgentLoggingConfig::logCount>`.
 Or variable reductions can be logged with; :func:`logMean()<flamegpu::AgentLoggingConfig::logMean>`, :func:`logStandardDev()<flamegpu::AgentLoggingConfig::logStandardDev>`, :func:`logMin()<flamegpu::AgentLoggingConfig::logMin>`, :func:`logMax()<flamegpu::AgentLoggingConfig::logMax>`, :func:`logSum()<flamegpu::AgentLoggingConfig::logSum>` specifying the variable's name and type (in the same form as used throughout the API).

 Once setup, the logging configs are passed to the :class:`CUDASimulation<flamegpu::CUDASimulation>` using :func:`setStepLog()<flamegpu::CUDASimulation::setStepLog>` and :func:`setExitLog()<flamegpu::CUDASimulation::setExitLog>`.